-Western Michigan University Study Abroad will host three Study Abroad Expos in January in partnership with the College of Arts and Sciences, the College of Education and Human Development, and the College of Health and Human Services.
-The expos will highlight short-term faculty-led study abroad options for WMU students.
+Western Michigan University Study Abroad hosts January expos to highlight short-term, faculty-led study abroad program options for students.
+The Study Abroad Expos will be hosted in partnership with the College of Arts and Sciences (CAS), the College of Education and Human Development (CEHD) and the College of Health and Human Services (CHHS).

 CEHD Study Abroad Expo

 Wednesday, January 16, 11 a.m. to 2 p.m.

 Sangren Hall Atrium

 Thursday, January 17, 11 a.m. to 2 p.m.

 CAS Study Abroad Expo

 Wednesday, January 23, 11 a.m. to 2 p.m.

 While each expo is hosted in partnership with a WMU academic college, they are open to students of all majors!

 "An advantage of participating in a faculty-led program is that students have access to the expertise of the professor during the course.
 Students also enjoy the bonds they form with each other as they share new experiences.
 These programs tend to be great options for students who are studying abroad for the first time," said Ann Ganz, Senior Study Abroad Specialist.WMU short-term faculty-led study abroad programs are hosted and accompanied by WMU faculty representing various disciplines.
 While some short-term faculty-led options can span an entire semester, most range from one to ten weeks and travel over university breaks.